RaviTambade/TFLdotNET/notes/Mentortranscript/whymvcwebapi.md

-ASP.NET MVC Web API and ASP.NET Minimal Web API serve similar purposes but have different approaches and target use cases.
+# Why ASP.NET MVC Web API and ASP.NET Minimal Web API

+ serve similar purposes but have different approaches and target use cases.
 Here are some advantages of using ASP.NET MVC Web API over Minimal Web API:

 1. **Full MVC Functionality**: MVC Web API provides the full functionality of ASP.NET MVC, including controllers, action methods, views, model binding, and other features.
 If your project requires server-side rendering of HTML views along with API functionality, MVC Web API offers a more comprehensive solution.